sakshia08/Spring-Boot-mini_projects/aspectlogger/README.md

 Annotation	Purpose

-- @Aspect	- Marks a class as an Aspect (cross-cutting concern logic).
+- @Aspect	- Marks a class as an Aspect - tells spring boot that this contains certain methods that might require interception which might need to be executed before or after certain methods.
-- @Pointcut - Defines where the aspect should run (e.g., all methods in a package).
+- @Pointcut - expression that defines where the advice should be applied. (e.g., all methods in a package). - Advice = annotation(@before or after) together with the method.
 - @Before	- Runs before the matched method executes.
 - @After	- Runs after the matched method executes (always runs, even if exception occurs).
 - @AfterReturning	- Runs after method returns successfully.
 Can capture return values.